-The Tour Operators' Margin Scheme has been a structural pillar of how serviced-accommodation operators in the UK manage VAT for at least a decade.
-By taxing the operator's margin rather than the full sale price, TOMS could turn a £1.2m gross-revenue business into a £300,000 VATable turnover for registration and output-tax purposes.
-For operators with thin margins, the difference between paying 20% VAT on the margin and 20% VAT on the gross was the difference between a viable business and a loss-making one.
+If you run a serviced-accommodation business, VAT is usually the single largest tax line in your P&L, and the Tour Operators' Margin Scheme is what has kept it manageable for a decade.
+By taxing your margin rather than your full sale price, TOMS could turn a £1.2m gross-revenue business into a £300,000 VATable turnover for registration and output-tax purposes.
+On thin margins, the difference between paying 20% VAT on the margin and 20% VAT on the gross is the difference between a viable business and a loss-making one.

 What TOMS Is and How It Works